0

 The Odeon was finally destroyed in 267 CE by the Herulians.
 A sprawling palace was built on the site in the early 5th century CE with the pillars of the northern facade being used to create a monumental entrance.

-Text imported from Wikipedia article "Odeon of Agrippa" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Odeon of Agrippa" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants